 While the tram moves quite slowly and tours last 40 minutes with continuous narration, it’s impossible to see or learn about all of the hundreds of thousands of items on display at the American Treasure Tour.

 As the tour goes on, the tram stops in some places, especially around some of the mechanical musical instruments, which proceed to serenade you with their fun and unique sound.
 The driver also steps out in a few spots to point out different pieces in the collection.

 Both the breadth and the variety of the collection here are quite amazing.
 Even more amazingly, this is the collection of one man who is simply dubbed “The Collector” as he wants his identity to remain a secret.

 He was originally using this space to simply store the collection before he decided to start opening it up for private tours in 2011 and then, a few years later, for public tours.

-Truly, just about anything you can possibly imagine from Americana can be found within the collection here including motorcycles, Disney figurines, and even giant busts of Donald Trump, Brittany Spears, and Newt Gingrich.
+Truly, just about anything you can possibly imagine from Americana can be found within the collection here including motorcycles, Disney figurines, and even giant paper mache busts of Donald Trump, Brittany Spears, and Ted Kennedy.
 This means that if you aren’t interested in a particular part of the collection, you almost definitely will be with what’s around the next corner.

 Overall, the American Treasure Tour is a very special place to visit.
 Literally, no matter what you are interested in, there are sure to be areas that you’ll absolutely love, and, if you simply like fun and historic pieces, you’ll probably enjoy the entire collection.